Skip to main content

 • Both foreign keys are set to cascade on delete

-1. Model Identifier and Table Naming Rules
+Table Naming Rules

-2. Constraint Naming Conventions
+Constraint Naming Conventions

-• Use meaningful constraint names: fk_table_column
+• Use meaningful constraint names: fk_tablename_fieldname

-• Maintain naming consistency to facilitate maintenance
+• Maintain naming consistency for easy maintenance

-3. Cascade Operation Selection
+Cascade Operation Types

 • CASCADE: When a record in the primary table is deleted, related records in the secondary table are also deleted

-• SET NULL: When a record in the primary table is deleted, the foreign key field in the child table is set to NULL.
+• SET NULL: When a record in the primary table is deleted, the foreign key field in the child table is set to NULL

 • RESTRICT: Prevents deletion of primary table records referenced by foreign keys